-Showcasing the top entertainers in the music industry for thirty seasons!
+Showcasing the top entertainers in the music industry for more than 30 seasons!

-In 2020, Hollywood Casino Amphitheatre will celebrate its 30th season of showcasing top name, live entertainment in St. Louis.
-It consistently ranks as one of the top amphitheaters in the country in attendance and revenue.
+Hollywood Casino Amphitheatre St. Louis consistently ranks as one of the top amphitheaters in the country in attendance and revenue.
 Without our guests, we could not continue to do what we do best.
 The amphitheatre employs over 600 “crew members” each summer in all departments such as Guest Services, Parking, Security, Housekeeping, Concessions and more, to help create amazing experience for music fans.
 To enhance our guests’ experiences, improvements over the past 3 years include additional gourmet food offerings from top-name chefs, additional beverage sales locations to decrease wait times, new LED lawn video screens, state-of-the-art stadium sound and remodeled restrooms.